Presidential library system

 The United States presidential library system is a nationwide network of 16 libraries administered by the Office of Presidential Libraries, which is part of the National Archives and Records Administration (NARA).
-These are repositories for preserving and making available the papers, records, collections and other historical materials of every president of the United States since Herbert Hoover, the 31st president from 1929 to 1933.
+These are repositories for preserving and making available the papers, records, collections and other historical materials of every president of the United States since Herbert Hoover (31st president, 1929–1933).
 In addition to the library services, museum exhibitions concerning the presidency are displayed.

 Although recognized as having historical significance, before the mid-20th century presidential papers and effects were generally understood to be the private property of the president.
 Franklin D. Roosevelt (32nd president, 1933–1945) proposed to leave his papers to the public in a building donated by him on his Hyde Park, New York, estate.
 Since then, a series of laws established the public keeping of documents and the presidential library system.
 These laws now seek to create a public archive library for each presidential term, with NARA taking control of the library documents immediately upon expiration of a term of office.
 Additional provisions govern when the documents are made available to the public.
-While not sanctioned and maintained by NARA, libraries have also been organized for several presidents who preceded Hoover and the official start of the Presidential Library Office.
+While not sanctioned and maintained by NARA, libraries and museums have also been organized for several presidents who preceded Hoover and the official start of the Presidential Library Office.

-The library sites are sometimes referred to as presidential centers.
+The sites in the 20th century were called, "presidential library and museum", but those built in the 21st century are called, presidential center.
 Since the Barack Obama Presidential Center (44th president, 2009–2017), it operates under a new model, providing fully digitized records that are preserved, and administered by NARA with archival materials lent to the privately operated Presidential Center for display.